Romania

 Vatra Verde

-The team behind the Romanian Pavilion draws inspiration from nature and reinterprets collaboration and interaction among natural systems by creating a hive model made of recycled materials.
+The team behind draws inspiration from nature and reinterprets collaboration and interaction among natural systems by creating a hive model made of recycled materials.
 Through recycled art, ‘Vatra Verde’ wants to raise awareness of the importance of a circular economy and regenerative practices, by showcasing collaboration within systems and among systems aided by the transformative power of innovation in design.
 The artistic concept is anchored in principles of complex systems theory.
 It’s common knowledge that life is about relationships and interconnectedness, and we understand that in nature everything is cyclical.

 Using a variety of recycling techniques, the team repurposed several types of waste (paper, leather powder, plastic, metal, etc.) into a multidisciplinary interactive installation, reminiscent of Brancusi's "Table of Silence" and its symbolism.
 The seating area is organised around a ‘live’ installation, crafted from recycled paper and recycled cereal husks, and bonded together with mycelium-based biodegradable glue.
 The exhibition harnesses the power of mycelium to grow our materials using organic and synthetic substrates that are the by-products or 'wastes' of other industries.
 This manufacturing process has a positive impact on the environment as it is completely regenerative.

-1 of 4
+1 of 5

 Credits